abhishekgoud343/TextEditor/README.md

         Close

 And additinally a few themes are also provided.

-The application is built using the Java Swing framework.

 ## Instructions to run the Project locally
 1. Open the project folder (```Note Editor```) in any IDE or code editor such as IntelliJ IDEA, VS Code, Eclipse etc.